UCBerkeleySETI/turbo_seti/README.md

 ### Expected Input File Format

 At the moment, the `turboSETI` command line and the `FindDoppler` object expect a Filterbank HDF5 file (.h5) or a Filterbank SIGPROC file (.fil).
+If a SIGPROC file is supplied, it will automatically be converted to an HDF5 file which resides in the same directory as the SIGPROC file.

 ### Usage as a Command Line